awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
 + Maven 3.6 or later
 + An Amazon S3 bucket named **photos[somevalue]**.
-Be sure to use this bucket name in your S3 Java code.
+Be sure to use this bucket name in your Amazon S3 Java code.
 For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

 ## Understand the AWS Photo Analyzer application